 If a qualified contribution was made to your Utah Educational Savings Plan (UESP) 529 account, you may claim a nonrefundable credit.
 To qualify, the contribution must be made during the taxable year and must not have been deducted on your federal return.
-The credit is 5 percent of contributions made (up to \$1,860 per qualified beneficiary) during the tax year, with a maximum credit of \$93 per qualified beneficiary.

 If you are a UESP account owner, you will receive form TC-675H, Utah Educational Savings Plan Tax Statement for Contributions, Withdrawals, and Transfers, from UESP.
-Use the qualified amount from box 1 of form TC-675H to calculate the credit.
+Use form TC-675H to calculate the credit, below.